Watchful Supports Updates for OnlineCommunityHub Extensions

 When I was still a kid, computers were my biggest hobby.
 It turned into my profession and I have fulfilled roles in all layers of the OSI model, including network infrastructure, application development, server maintenance, project management and IT governance.

 I ended up as a interim-manager who was hired by companies to ‘fix’ non performing teams and departments, plus derailed projects.
-At that time I realised that most of these problems occurred not because the people in the teams and or projects where non-performant, but that there was a lack of servant leadership, vision and guidance.
+At that time I realised that most of these problems occurred not because the people in the teams and or projects where non-performant, but because of a lack of servant leadership, vision and guidance.

 How did you get started in Joomla?

 To create a platform and community around servant leadership, I looked at what CMS would best fit the bill.
 I was already using several Open Source products and services so I looked at what these projects were using.
-It turned out that my favourite project was using Joomla, so I followed that and created a community platform on Joomla.
+It turned out that my favourite project was using Joomla, so I followed that and created a community platform.
 I believe it was a 1.x version

 What I noticed was that a lot of functionality I needed was either not available or not ticking all of the boxes.
 I started to create my own plugins and extensions to fill these gaps.

-After some time people asked me if I could build them a community platform as well: I always said “no”, because working on the leadership platform was a hobby of mine.
+After some time people asked me if I could build them a community platform: I always said “no”, because working on the leadership platform was a just a hobby.
 My profession was interim-management and leadership coaching.

 And then my wife got sick with cancer.
-This left me with full responsibility for taking care of her and my three kids (6, 8, 11 years at that time).
+This left me with full responsibility for taking care of her and my three kids.
 This changed everything because the line of business I was in (working a lot of time with customers on site) was not going to be possible with my responsibilities at home.

 Maybe someday I will pick up on leadership and leadership coaching again.
-But until that time I will stick to extension development and helping customers in getting the best possible user experience and functionality possible for their business.
+But until that time I will stick to extension development and helping customers get the best possible user experience and functionality for their business.

 What Joomla extensions do you develop?

 As said, I strongly believe in communities and community thinking.
-So that is my ‘niche’: all extensions I develop are built around that vision, and I use my extensive ICT knowledge of maintenance, support, security and architecture to create the best possible solutions.
+So that is my ‘niche’: all extensions I develop are built around that vision.
+Using my extensive ICT knowledge of maintenance, support, security and architecture, I create the best possible solutions.
 I strongly believe in Joomla and the great way its is build (around the MVC pattern).
-I Always use that as a foundation and build upon that instead of building my own functionality repeating what is already in the CMS.
+I always use that as a foundation and build upon that instead of building my own functionality, repeating what is already in the CMS.

-I developed the following plugins and extensions (in random order), all extensions are or will be Joomla 4 ready:
+The following plugins and extensions are or will be Joomla 4 ready: